gilbertchen/duplicacy/DESIGN.md

 time the rolling hash window is shifted by one byte, thus significantly reducing the chunk splitting performance.

-What is novel about lock-free deduplication is the absence of a centralized indexing database for tracking all existing chunks and for detecting which chunks are not needed any more.
-Instead, to check if a chunk has already been uploaded before, one can just perform a lookup via the file system API using the file name derived from the hash of the chunk.
+What is novel about lock-free deduplication is the absence of a centralized indexing database for tracking all existing chunks and for determining which chunks are not needed any more.
+Instead, to check if a chunk has already been uploaded before, one can just perform a file lookup via the file storage API using the file name derived from the hash of the chunk.
-This effectively turn cloud storages offering only a very limited set of basic file operations, into powerful backup backends capable of both block-level and file-level deduplication.
+This effectively turn a cloud storage offering only a very limited set of basic file operations into a powerful modern backup backend capable of both block-level and file-level deduplication.
 More importantly, the absence of a centralized indexing database means that there is no need to implement a distributed locking mechanism on top of the file storage.

 There is one problem, though.
 Deletion of snapshots without an indexing database, when concurrent access is permitted, turns out to be a hard problem.